ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 #### 6.2.1.
 Controller Endpoints
 This is the big part.
 We will need all of the following beans to be injected into our controller (the first 3 are auto-configured by Spring Boot "official" starter and the last 2 by `spring-addons-webmvc-client`):
 - `WebClient`
+- `InMemoryClientRegistrationRepository clientRegistrationRepository`
-- `InMemoryClientRegistrationRepository`
+- `OAuth2AuthorizedClientRepository authorizedClientRepo`
-- `OAuth2AuthorizedClientService`
+- `AuthorizedSessionRepository authorizedSessionRepo`
-- `SpringAddonsOAuth2ClientProperties`
+- `SpringAddonsOidcProperties addonsClientProps`
-- `LogoutRequestUriBuilder`
+- `LogoutRequestUriBuilder logoutRequestUriBuilder`

 The `/ui/greet` endpoint is responsible for assembling the data about
 - authorized clients with greeting message and individual logout link